ConceptPrism: Concept Disentanglement in Personalized Diffusion Models via Residual Token Optimization: Experiments

-\paragraph{Baselines.} We compared our method against five baselines.
-DreamBooth~\cite{dreambooth} and Custom Diffusion~\cite{custom_diffusion} are the most widely used fine-tuning methods for personalization.
-For lightweight training, the DreamBooth optimized only the attention layers of the diffusion model using LoRA~\cite{hu2022lora}, identical to our configuration in Section~\ref{sec:3.4}.
-ELITE~\cite{wei2023elite}, DisenBooth~\cite{disenbooth}, and DisEnvisioner~\cite{disenvisioner} are recent disentanglement-focused approaches.
-Among them, ELITE and DisEnvisioner are tuning-free approaches based on pre-trained encoders.
-All five baselines require a class noun for the target concept, and ELITE additionally requires a segmentation mask for the target object.
-We measured the performance of fine-tuning based approaches every 200 steps up to 1000 steps.
-DreamBooth, Custom Diffusion, and DisenBooth achieved their optimal visual quality at 400, 1000, and 1000 steps, respectively.
+\paragraph{Baselines.} We evaluate our method against five baselines.
+DreamBooth~\cite{dreambooth} and Custom Diffusion~\cite{custom_diffusion} serve as representative optimization-based methods.
+For a fair comparison, DreamBooth is implemented using LoRA to update only the attention layers, matching our configuration (Sec.~\ref{sec:3.4}).
+ELITE~\cite{wei2023elite}, DisenBooth~\cite{disenbooth}, and DisEnvisioner~\cite{disenvisioner} are recent disentanglement-focused approaches, with ELITE and DisEnvisioner being tuning-free, encoder-based models.
+Notably, all baselines require a class noun for the target concept, whereas our method does not.
+Performance is measured every 200 steps up to 1000.
+DreamBooth, Custom Diffusion, and DisenBooth reach optimal quality at 400, 1000, and 1000 steps, respectively.